jdlph/Path4GMNS/README.md

 5. Load columns/paths from existing runs and continue path-base UE (v0.7.0a1)
 6. Download the predefined GMNS test data sets to users' local machines when needed (v0.7.0a1)
 7. Add allowed use in terms of agent type (i.e., transportation mode) for links (v0.7.0a1)
-8. Calculate and show up multimodal accessibilities (v0.7.0a1)
+8. Calculate and show up multimodal accessibility (v0.7.0a1)
 9. Apply lightweight and faster implementation on accessibility evaluation using virtual centroids and connectors (v0.7.0)
 10. Get accessible nodes and links given mode and time budget (v0.7.0)
 11. Retrieve shortest paths under multimodal allowed uses (v0.7.2)